css-raku/CSS-raku/docs/TagSet.md

 A method to build the stylesheet associated with a document; both from internal styling elements and linked stylesheets.

-TODO: This method currently only extracts self-contained internal style-sheets.
+This method currently only extracts self-contained internal style-sheets.
 It neither currently processes `@include` at-rules or externally linked stylesheets.

 ### method inline-style

     method inline-style(Str $tag, Str :$style) returns CSS::Properties;

-Default method to parse an inline style associated with the tag, i.e. the `style` attribute.
+Default method to parse an inline style associated with the tag, typically the `style` attribute.

-This method simply parses the 'style' attribute, if present.

 ### method tag-style